robert-hh/XPT2046-touch-pad-driver/README.md

 **Description**

 A Python class for using a resistive touch pad with a XPT2046 controller.
-This port uses at least 3 control lines:
+This port uses a software SPI for communication to the TFT, whic uses the following GPIO ports:

-- Y8 for Clock
+- X12 for Clock
-- Y7 for Data Out (from Pyboard to XPT2046)
+- X11 for Data Out (from Pyboard to XPT2046)
-- Y6 for Data In  (from XPT2046 to Pyboard)
+- Y2 for Data In  (from XPT2046 to Pyboard)

-Optional:

-- Y5 for IRQ (not used at the moment)

 CS of the touch pad must be tied to GND.
 The touch pad will typically uses in combination with a TFT.
-In may case, it was glued to a 4.3" TFT with an SSD1963 controller.
+In my case, it was glued to a 4.3" TFT with an SSD1963 controller.
 The class itself does not rely on an TFT, but for calibration a TFT is used.

 At the moment, the code is a basic package.
 It will deliver touch events.
 But the mapping to a TFT's coordinates is tested with that single TFT in Landscape mode only.

 The touch pad is used in 12 bit mode, returning values in the range of 0..4095 for the coordinates.
-A single raw sampling takes about 40µs (25µs net).
+A single raw sampling takes about 60µs.
 The result is somewhat noisy, and the touch pad has the habit of creating false touches in the transition of press and release.
 The function get_touch caters for that.

 **Functions**
 ```
 Create instance:

-mytouch = TOUCH(controller, asyn = False, *, confidence = 5, margin = 50, delay = 10, calibration = None)
+mytouch = TOUCH(controller, asyn=False, *, confidence=5, margin=50,
+          delay=10, calibration=None, spi=None)
     controller: String with the controller model.
 At the moment, it is ignored
     asyn: Set True if asynchronous operation intended.
 In this instance the
         uasyncio library must be available.